You are here:

-Analysing your performance data is a key part of understanding your school’s performance and holding senior leaders to account.
-Read our guide on using Analyse School Performance (ASP) – the RAISEonline replacement service – so you know what data is available to you and what to focus on.
+Analysing your performance data is a key part of understanding your school’s attainment and holding senior leaders to account.
+Read our guide on using Analyse School Performance (ASP) so you know what data is available to you and what to focus on.

-The landing page and top tab on the left-hand menu focuses on the main Key Stage (KS) 4 data.
+The landing page and top tab on the left-hand menu focus on the main Key Stage (KS) 4 data.
 This looks at the headline performance measures, namely:

 - Progress 8